andreafioraldi/IDAngr/README.md

 <img src="http://andreafioraldi.altervista.org/idangr.png">
 </p>

-Use angr in the ida debugger generating a state from the current debug session
+Use [angr](https://github.com/angr/angr) in the IDA Pro debugger generating a state from the current debug session.

 > Very naive version, it works but i must improve it
+>
+> The GUI is not yet usable
+>
 > If you want to contribute pr are accepted

 ## Usage